Invisalign vs. Braces: What’s Actually Better for Adults?

 I’m honest with patients about this because I’ve seen both outcomes.
 If you know yourself and you know compliance might be a challenge, that’s important information to factor into your decision — not a reason to feel judged, just a reason to choose the option that will actually work for you.

-Eating and Oral Hygiene
+Eating and oral hygiene

 With braces, certain foods are off the table for the duration of treatment — anything hard, sticky, or chewy that can damage brackets or get trapped in wires.
 Popcorn, hard candies, crusty bread, apples.
 It’s not the end of the world, but it’s a real adjustment, especially for a year or more.